- Contact Us

 Abbreviations and acronyms may not be universal and can lead to confusion.

-Contributions include what you have done to impact the role of nurse practitioners, AANP or patient care.
+Contributions include what you have done to impact the role of NPs, AANP or patient care.
 It is important to identify the significance and scope of the accomplishments and contributions.
 (See PowerPoint).

-In identifying grants and research the applicant must write to the scope, significance, outcome and impact of the research and list any related publications.
+In identifying grants and research, the applicant must write about the scope, significance, outcome and impact of the research and list any related publications.

-Two meetings a year, read the materials and announcements, participate in work groups, and submit contributions to AANP and the Fellows newsletter for publication.
+Attend two meetings a year, read the materials and announcements, participate in work groups and submit contributions to AANP and the Fellows newsletter for publication.
 Fellows are expected to continue the work of leadership and mentorship and participate as role models.

-A standing invitation is extended to all Fellows to attend the Regional Meetings.
+A standing invitation is extended to all Fellows to attend the AANP Region Meetings.

-There is no timeline on the number of years of NP experience required to apply for Fellowship, however the examples must detail only your NP experience, and not RN or other career markers.
-We realize some examples of exemplar NP situations may be at least 50 years old!
+There is no timeline on the number of years of NP experience required to apply for Fellowship; however, the examples must detail only your NP experience, and not RN or other career markers.
+We realize some examples of exemplary NP situations may be at least 50 years old!
 Examples of your work should meet the criteria you identified and the significant role contributing to your achievements in your career.

 Nominees have many outstanding accomplishments; however, the listed accomplishments may fall short of the goal of describing the significant exemplar achievements for one or both of the focus areas as ranked by the committee members.
 The sponsor(s) are notified initially and the applicant will receive a letter signed by the Chair of the Fellows and Chair of the Selection Committee.
 With your sponsors' input, you may choose to revise and resubmit your application in a subsequent year.